NathaliaReyes/NathaliaReyes/README.md

 ## A little more about me...

 <p><i>
-  I'm a Back End Developer.
+  I'm a Full Stack Developer.
 I'm a passionate, self-taught coder👩‍💻 and am currently studying Java more in-depth👁️.
 I'm dedicated to the art of learning and driven to share knowledge with the widest audience possible🤝.
 My enthusiasm for technology and computers drives me to create innovative and efficient solutions.
 I'm creative🎨 and perceptive🔭 with a hands-on approach to problem solving🚀.
 I'm excited about the prospect of gaining more experience and fearlessly taking on new challenges that come my way💪.
 I find joy in coding and exploring new horizons.
 Outside the digital realm, I love hiking and engaging in outdoor activities!!🏕️🏔️